 NextGen Cyber Workforce Development

-Develop and offer cyber-based curriculum for city-wide use in middle and high schools
+- Develop and offer cyber-based curriculums for use in elementary, middle and high schools

-- Organize cyber workforce development initiatives supporting local, state and national efforts to develop a cyber security workforce
+- Organize cyber workforce development initiatives supporting local, state, and national efforts to further develop the cyber security workforce

-- Organize CyberPatriot efforts in each ISD and recognition programs for middle and high school teams competing in the Air Force Association CyberPatriot cyber defense competition
+- Organize CyberPatriot efforts in each independent school district along with recognition programs for middle and high school teams competing in the Air Force Association’s CyberPatriot cyber defense competition

 - Align mentors and conduct coach’s clinics to develop the future cyber workforce

-- Design and develop training aids for coaches and students
+- Design and develop training aids for coaches, mentors and students

 - Lend support to the Texas Cybersecurity, Education, and Economic Development Council (TCEEDC)